Context

 When exploration becomes cheap, entirely new work becomes viable.

-In one concrete case, work that would previously have required a six-figure engineering investment became something I could explore directly — trading a modest amount of my own time and a low monthly subscription for a working system.
+In one concrete case, work that would previously have required a six-figure engineering investment became something I could explore directly—trading a modest amount of my own time and a low monthly subscription for a functioning system.
+The breakthrough wasn’t that the code was perfect.
+It was that uncertainty disappeared much earlier.

-The artifact didn’t settle the decision — it made the decision discussable.
+The artifact didn’t settle the decision.
+It made the decision discussable.

 Why it matters

-Under new ones, it becomes a liability.
+Under new constraints, it becomes a liability.

 The real risk now isn’t that teams explore too early.
-It’s that they carry forward decision-making habits that assume exploration is still costly — waiting for certainty instead of earning clarity.
+It’s that they carry forward decision-making habits that assume exploration is still costly—waiting for certainty instead of earning clarity.

 Closing thought